Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 But there are two questions here:

-- How can we make sure that the model is not overfitting on the training data, and it generalizes well on the whole data.
+- How can we make sure that the model is not overfitting on the training data, and it generalizes well on the whole data, the more the model generalizes the better it performs.

-- What is the set of optimal hyper-parameters of our model that yields the best results.
+- What is the set of optimal *hyper-parameters* of our model that yields the best results.

 ## k-fold Cross Validation

-For avoiding overfitting, we need to make sure that the whole data is exposed to the model, we don't just fit the model on the training data, instead, we split the training data into *k-folds* and for each fold we do the following:
+For avoiding overfitting, we need to make sure that the whole data is exposed to the model, so we don't just fit the model on the training data, instead, we split the training data into *k-folds* and for each fold we do the following:

 - Train the model using the *k-1* folds.

 - Use the remaining fold as a validation set.

-- Evaluate the final model using the held out test set.
+After performing the previous two stpes for each fold we finally evaluate the final model using the held out test set, the following figure gives a visual explanation of how *k-fold* works:

 <figure style="max-width: 600px; max-height: 500px;">
     <a href="/assets/images/text-classification-post-assets/grid_search_cross_validation.jpg">